shopwp/documentation/docs/php-filter.md

 ### shopwp_products_default_payload_settings

-Allows you to customize the "default" settings used by product shortcodes.
+Allows you to customize default product settings.

 For a full list of available settings, reference the [attributes of the [wps_products] shortcode](/shortcodes/wps_products.md).